FragLegs/corenlp-docker/README.md

 Docker images whose tags end with "-sr" also include the [shift reduce constituency parser](https://nlp.stanford.edu/software/srparser.shtml) which is used as the default parser.

+This version of the image includes a server properties file that uses the beam search version of the shift reduce parser by default.